Possibility of Satisfying the Wife’s Right to Alimony from the Husband’s Illicit Assets

 Authors

-1 student in Jurisprudence and Fundamental Islamic Law, Imam Sadegh (AS) University- Sister Campus, Tehran, Iran
+1 PhD student in Jurisprudence and Fundamental Islamic Law, Imam Sadegh (AS) University- Sister Campus, Tehran, Iran

-2 Assistant Professor, Department of Jurisprudence and Islamic Law, Imam Sadeq University, Tehran, Iran
+2 Associate Professor, Department of Jurisprudence and Islamic Law, Imam Sadeq University, Tehran, Iran

 Abstract